 Horse Forage and Forage Management

 There is not much easily accessible pasture and forage information available for the everyday horse person.
 In this publication, we use the terms pasture and forage somewhat interchangeably.
 We wrote the bulletin with a wide range of people in mind, from the youngest, who may also be in 4-H or FFA, to the neophyte adult willing to read and learn or the more sophisticated horse owner.
 We believe there is something in the bulletin for all, but it does not contain all the answers about pastures and hay.
-You can secure detailed forage management information from the Noble Foundation and other specialists.
+You can secure detailed forage management information from the Noble Research Institute and other specialists.

 The geographic area of interest is the Southern Plains and some of the surrounding area.
 Some information in the writing is applicable anywhere.

 We did a relatively aggressive literature review.
 In an effort to make the publication more easily readable, we didn't quote most references in the text.
 An extensive reference list in the back credits authors and their work and provides sources for more extensive reading by those interested in doing so.

 We thank the Noble Research Institute for supporting the writing and final publication.
 Jim Pumphrey is credited with encouraging us to write the publication, since he perceived in his equine work the need for the information.
 We thank the manuscript reviewers who provided excellent input: Billy Cook, Dr. David Freeman, Dr. Sandra Morgan, and Ryan Reuter.
 Thanks to Cara Wallace who makes our "Okie English" more universally readable and to our Communications Department for all their great support.